Gasoline (Theory of a Deadman album)

 Gasoline is the second studio album released by Theory of a Deadman on March 29, 2005.
-The album features four songs used in the video game Fahrenheit (also known as Indigo Prophecy), "Santa Monica", "No Surprise", "Say Goodbye" and "No Way Out".
+The album features four songs used in the video game Fahrenheit (also known as Indigo Prophecy): "Santa Monica", "No Surprise", "Say Goodbye" and "No Way Out".
 The album was first released in Canada by 604 Records, and was later released in the U.S. by Roadrunner Records.
-The original 604 Records release of the album is fully unedited, however the Roadrunner version released in the U.S. contains edited versions of "No Surprise" and "Me & My Girl", making this the band's only album not to carry a "Parental Advisory" sticker.
+The original 604 Records release of the album is fully unedited, however the Roadrunner version released in the U.S. contains edited versions of "No Surprise" and "Me & My Girl".
 The album was released to mixed reviews from critics.

-Composition

-The album has a much more mellow sound than the last, which was more alternative metal based with this album being closer to an acoustic and alternative rock sound.